sigedu-org/website/README.md

 ## Using Ruby

-You can test this website locally on macOS as follows:

 1. Install bundler: `sudo gem install bundler`.
 Make sure you have Ruby and Bundler versions > 2.4.
 2. Check out this repository.
 3. Run the gems needed by this repository: `sudo bundle install`.